 Division IA tournaments, offered as part of the Regional Open Circuit (ROC), provide competition opportunities for fencers 13 years and older.
-National points are not awarded for placements in the Division IA competitions; regional points are awarded to the top 40 percent of the field.
+National points are not awarded for placements in the Division IA competitions; regional points are awarded to the top 40% of the field.

-Fencers must be at least 13 years old on January 1 in the year of the competition or in the Junior national rolling point standings (NRPS)
+- Eligibility (age, classification, qualifying path) Fencers must be at least 13 years old on Jan.
+1 in the year of the competition or in the Junior national rolling point standings (NRPS) - Seeding and format